 Spanish Style Eating

 So, you thought the only difference about eating in Spain would be the content of the dishes?
 Think again!
-Food is a culture in and of itself and so understanding the general expectations when it comes to eating in Spain will save you some embarrassment and headaches.
+Food is a culture in and of itself and so understanding the general traditions and expectations when it comes to eating in Spain will save you some embarrassment and headaches.

 First things first, time and content—the typical Spanish eating schedule can be broken down roughly into this timetable: